 Pictured left to right: Chris Burke, Dean of St. Dominic; Kathy Boccia, Dean of St. Agnes Lower School; Tom Hood, President; Dr. Joy Maness, Dean of St. Agnes Upper School

 Tom Hood, President, St. Agnes Academy-St. Dominic School

 President Hood earned a Bachelor of Science degree in Engineering Mechanics from the United States Military Academy and a Master of Science in Aeronautical Engineering from Rensselaer Polytechnic Institute in Troy, New York.
 He also has completed twelve credit units towards an Ed.D. in Educational Leadership at the University of Pennsylvania.
 During his military career, he was qualified as both a helicopter and fixed-wing pilot.
 Before retiring as a Lieutenant Colonel, he served in various command and staff roles including serving in both Iraq and Afghanistan in Operation Iraqi Freedom and Operation Enduring Freedom.
-President Hood and his wife, Mary-Lee, have been married for 30 years, and they have four grown children.
+President Hood and his wife, Mary-Lee, have been married for over 30 years, and they have four grown children.

 Kathy Boccia, Dean, St. Agnes Academy Lower School